Supply Chain Management

 Briefing on Procurement Policies in China

 Casio carries out the majority of its production outside Japan at Casio plants and manufacturing subcontractors (electronic manufacturing services).
 Every year, Casio holds briefings on its Procurement Policies in Southern China.
-In 2020, 2021 and 2022, however, the briefing was postponed due to the impact of the COVID-19 pandemic.
-While no decision has been made yet about a briefing in 2023, we are engaging in ongoing communication with suppliers.
+Since 2020, however, the briefing has been postponed due to the COVID-19 pandemic.
+While no decision has been made yet about a briefing in 2024, we are engaging in ongoing communication with suppliers.

 Comprehensive Management of CSR Performance